hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1000
 We found some wind and are heading southeast, away from the patch of no-wind.
 Our goal is to work our way toward to an area with better conditions.
 This point lies at 165°E, or better yet, 170°E.

 We awoke Calcifer, our engine, to charge our batteries, but noticed there was no water coming out of the outtake?
 We went below into its chambers to investigate.
 Recently, in Shimoda, I changed the water pump impeller.
 I'd noticed it was damaged.
 It looks like I put it back in the wrong way.
-I’ve got a spare impeller, but I can't keep making mistakes like this as impellers are hard to come by on the ocean.
+I’ve got a spare impeller, but I can't keep making mistakes like this because I heard impellers are hard to come by on the ocean.

 ##### 1300
 We ate [sweet and sour lentils](#sweetsour) for lunch outside, it started to rain but we stayed anyway, hiding under an umbrella to eat.
 We've got little protection from the weather in the cockpit, so we do what we can with what we've got.
 There is something funny about holding an umbrella while sailing.